‘How great is the freedom to which you are called’ St Benedict

 Use something like our diocesan prayer calendar

-6. Use silence.
 Some people have too much silence already, but many of us are always surrounded by noise.
 Stop and be still.
-Remember the saint who used to go into church, sit and be still, and – when asked what he did – replied, ‘I sit and look at Him, and He looks at me’.
+Remember the saint who used to go into church, sat and was still, and – when asked what he did – replied, ‘I sit and look at Him, and He looks at me’.

 This can be due to sin, and sometimes we need to confess something or put a relationship right.